Marked gives you full control.

 Marked sets an environment variable for the working directory (

-MARKED_ORIGIN) to the location of the file being previewed.
-You can use this to change the working directory of a script and include files with relative paths to the original document.
+MARKED_ORIGIN) to the parent directory of the file being previewed.
+You can use this to change the working directory of a script and include files with paths relative to the original document.
 As an example, in Ruby you can use:

 Custom Processors can also be set on a per-document basis using the metadata format for Per-Document settings.

-Custom processors and pre-processors (a script to run on the compiled text prior to rendering it with MultiMarkdown, Discount or your custom processor) can be set in Preferences.
-You can specify whether to use the custom processor listed in preferences and override the default for a document using Per-Document settings (
+Custom processors and pre-processors (a script to run on the compiled text prior to rendering it with MultiMarkdown, Discount or your custom processor) can be set in the Per-Document settings (

 Custom Processor: and